arkhipzharov/hacker-news-clone/README.md

 # Hacker news clone

-This is a [pet project](http://lime-test.h1n.ru/hacker-news-clone/#/) trying to be like [hacker-news.news](https://www.hacker-news.news) for better learning typescript, how to work with api, and so on
+This is a [pet project](http://lime-test.h1n.ru/hacker-news-clone) trying to be like [hacker-news.news](https://www.hacker-news.news) which is using hacker news api introduced by [ycombinator](https://news.ycombinator.com).
+Main features is that all edge cases except connection interrupt in data loading is covered and you can safely return to previous pages and continue exploring content

 ## 📥 Setup